ochamilo-hub/ochamilo-hub.github.io/_posts/2025-08-01-applied-data-science-project.md

 Let’s see how different customer demographics interact with the bottom 20 products, we segmented by skin type, skin tone, eye color, and hair color.

-Starting with skin type, the distribution of predicted ratings across categories such as oily, dry, combination, and normal. oily skin shows a lower median and a narrow spread, this suggests that customers with oily skin consistently rate these products poorly.
+•	Starting with skin type, the distribution of predicted ratings across categories such as oily, dry, combination, and normal. oily skin shows a lower median and a narrow spread, this suggests that customers with oily skin consistently rate these products poorly.
 This could indicate a mismatch between product formulation and the needs of this skin type.

 Next, we looked at skin tone groups—Dark, Light, Medium, and Tan.

-Medium & Light skin tones has Wider spread, with some outliers as high as ~4.5. this Suggests these Medium & Light have more polarized experiences, some users really dislike the products, but a minority rate them much higher.
+•	Medium & Light skin tones has Wider spread, with some outliers as high as ~4.5. this Suggests these Medium & Light have more polarized experiences, some users really dislike the products, but a minority rate them much higher.

-Tan & Dark skin tones' Ratings are consistently low (~1.5–1.7).
+•	Tan & Dark skin tones' Ratings are consistently low (~1.5–1.7).
 This shows uniform dissatisfaction, with little variation.
 Likely these products don’t cater well to deeper tones. one of the bottom product is Play, Mineral spf Stick should be look into to help to serve better for underserved skin tone group.

 Although eye color and hair color may not directly influence product performance, their box plots can still reveal interesting trends.

-cBrown and Hazel eye colors appear to have lower median predicted ratings for the bottom 20 products.
+•	Brown and Hazel eye colors appear to have lower median predicted ratings for the bottom 20 products.

 •	Black hair: Consistently low (~1.5–1.7), little variation.
 Products underperform here.

 <img width="625" height="349" alt="image" src="https://github.com/user-attachments/assets/67911379-d01a-497b-89a3-28e51d46213e" />

 Let’s look at other product feature like Price and ingredients

 •	Several products priced above $250–$300 show predicted ratings below 2.0, indicating poor perceived value.
 This is especially noticeable in categories like Wellness and High Tech Tools.

 •	Products in the Treatments category tend to have higher predicted ratings even at lower price points, suggesting strong value perception and customer satisfaction.

 •	Wellness, High Tech Tools, and Value & Gift Sets show clusters of low ratings, regardless of price.

 •	Masks and Moisturizers show mixed performance, indicating variability in formulation or customer fit.

 I also completed an ingredient-level analysis of the bottom 20 products. the focus was on identifying commonly used ingredients that may be contributing to poor ratings among sensitive demographics.